GeographicaGS/Docker-PostGIS/Awkward_Aardvark/README.md

 User Mapping
 ------------

+Please note that Docker for Mac on MacOS Sierra handles nicely the user mapping to the user running Docker, so this is not necessary.

 The container will create an inner _postgres_ user and group for running the service.
 The UID and GID of this objects can be adjusted to match one at the host, so files in mounted volumes will be owned by the matched host user.
 The logic behind user mapping is as follows: